 - 2 tablespoons vegetable oil or 1 pat butter

-- 2 tablespoons maple syrup, honey, agave or brown sugar
+- 2 tablespoons maple syrup or honey, agave or brown sugar

-- Next, add eggs and about half of the milk to the dry ingredient mixture and whisk well.
+- Make cornmeal pancake mix: Mix together cornmeal flour, all-purpose flour, baking soda, and salt in a large mixing bowl until well combined.
+Next, add eggs and about half of the milk to the dry ingredient mixture and whisk well.
 Add the remaining milk slowly until the batter is thoroughly mixed, but still thick.

-- Cooking tip: For a thicker pancake, make batter and let sit a few minutes before pouring on griddle.
+- For thicker pancakes: For a thicker pancake, make batter and let sit a few minutes before pouring on griddle.
 Or alternatively, pour milk in slowly until batter is mixed well but still thick.
 A thicker batter means a thicker pancake.